-As well as a lot of familar species we also encounter some exciting new birds, such as this Tristram’s Grackle, on Paul French’s tour to Israel.
+As well as a lot of familar species we also encounter some exciting birds such as this Tristram’s Starling.
 Photo: Jon Feenstra

-Due to its geographical position at the fulcrum of Africa, Asia and Europe, this tiny but fascinating country has been at the centre of world history for millennia.
-The Romans, Ottomans, Crusaders, Egyptians, and even the British have held sway here at one point or another, with such historical characters as Alexander the Great, Cleopatra, Saladin and Richard the Lionheart all playing their part, not to mention the regions spiritual significance to three of the world’s major religions.
+Due to its geographical position at the crossroads between Africa, Asia and Europe, this tiny but fascinating country has been at the centre of world history for millennia.
+The Romans, Ottomans, Crusaders, Egyptians, and even the British have held sway here at one point or another, with such historical characters as Alexander the Great, Cleopatra, Saladin and Richard the Lionheart all playing their part, not to mention the region’s spiritual significance to three of the world’s major religions.

 Its deserts, wadis, mountains, wetlands and fields are home to a wide range of species, and for many it is their only foothold in the Western Palearctic.
 As if this was not enough, Israel lies on the main migration route for millions of birds moving from Africa to Asia and Europe, and is justly famous for the number and diversity of species that can be observed in a short time in a small area.
 Nowhere else in the Western Palearctic is quite the same.

 This tour will take in the entire length of the country from Mount Hermon in the north for such uncommon species as the near endemic Syrian Serin and Crimson-winged Finch, to the famous wetland of the Hula Valley and then down to the Dead Sea for some highly localised specialities such as Dead Sea Sparrow and Nubian Nightjar.
 From there we travel south following the line of the Rift Valley to the world-famous migration centre of Eilat to experience the thrill of migration in full swing and where exciting Palearctic vagrants are a possibility, before ending our tour in the western Negev Desert for such exciting species as Macqueen’s Bustard, larks, wheatears and sandgrouse.